Union County Vocational Technical Schools: Athletics

 An intramural program is provided for after school physical activity.
 For official sports recognized by the NJSIAA, students participate on their home high schools' teams.

+Example: A student from Rahway looking to play inter-scholastic sports would play them for Rahway High School.

 Campus newspaper

 The Campus Chronicle is the monthly newspaper for the UCVTS campus.
 It is based in the Academy for Information Technology building.
 While it is called a newspaper, it more closely resembles a magazine in that it is made using duplex A4 paper stapled with three staples on the right binding.
 The staff use Adobe InDesign as its layout program.

-The original name for UC Juice was TechToday.
+The original name for The Campus Chronicle was TechToday.
 It was changed due to the addition of the Academy for Performing Arts school on campus, rendering the name TechToday unfitting for the campus newspaper.

 History

 TechToday was founded in 2006–2007 school year.
 During its first year it released three issues, typically around four pages long.
 Each edition consisted of a news section and an arts section (called TechToday Arts).